EgbertRijke/egbertrijke.github.io/index.md

 ## Students and Interns

 - Mabel Najdovski. _Invertible Maps Are Spheres in the Universe_.
 Undergraduate thesis, 2024
-- Vojtech Stepancik. _Formalization of Homotopy Pushouts in Homotopy Type Theory_.
+- Vojtěch Štěpančík. _Formalization of Homotopy Pushouts in Homotopy Type Theory_.
 Master thesis, 2024
-- Masa Zaucer. _Formalization of the structure sheaf of a ring spectrum_.
+- Maša Žaucer. _Formalization of the structure sheaf of a ring spectrum_.
 Undergraduate thesis, 2024
 - Victor Blanchi.
 Internship on formalizing _Dirichlet species and the Hasse-Weil zeta function_ in agda-unimath, 2023
 - Eleonore Mangel.
 Internship on formalizing the _Delooping the sign homomorphism in univalent mathematics_ in agda-unimath, 2022